jauntyjocularjay/Jestr/README.md

 # Jestr

-A Jest-like testing framework with enhanced assertion methods that makes writing unit tests more intuitive and expressive.
+A Jest enhancement library that provides human-readable assertion methods and streamlined algorithmic test generation on top of Jest's existing framework.

 **Jestr endeavours to streamline the testing process** - yanking out the boring parts so you can focus on the cool stuff.
-This streamlined approach makes algorithmic test generation easy and is extremely nifty.
+This enhancement layer makes algorithmic test generation easy and is extremely nifty.

+*Enhanced and documented by @jauntyjocularjay and Chewie (Chewbacca Copilot)*

 ## Algorithmic Testing with Jestr